 Being a Scout leader at any level or in any capacity is a rewarding opportunity to shape the future by shaping today’s youth.
 It’s also a lot of fun.
 You’ll camp, hike, fish and tackle outdoor challenges alongside boys and young men and women.

 You’ll coach, mentor and lead remarkable young people to significant accomplishments.
 Montana Team 315 offers many ways to get involved, even if you don’t have a child in Scouts.

 table of contents

-Boy Scouts of America offers easy access to comprehensive online training for unit leaders as a way to ensure you have the skills and confidence to chart a path of achievement for your den, pack, crew, ship or troop.
+Boy Scouts of America offers easy access to comprehensive training for unit leaders, volunteers, Scouts and every level of participant in the organization as a way to ensure you have the skills and confidence to chart a path of achievement.

-To be considered a fully trained Leader, you must take the trainings listed in the “Trained Leader Positions” as well as the following trainings:
+To be considered a fully trained Leader, you must take the training listed in the “Trained Leader Positions” as well as the following training:

 Trained volunteer leadership is one of the keys to a successful Scouting experience.
 As the core leadership skills training course for the Boy Scouts of America, Wood Badge focuses on strengthening each volunteer’s ability to work with and lead groups of youth and adults.

 All staff applications will be reviewed by the course director.
 Staff commitment includes the full course, as well as pre-course training and planning.
 Wood Badge staff must have previously completed the Wood Badge course.